 While dealing a lot of damage on their own, your Heaven's Fury shots depend a great deal on the damage amplification of the Bracer of Fury.
 This legendary item necessitates the use of a crowd control skill in the build, and early on in character progression, you will be hard pressed to find a wider AoE and more defensive utility than Judgment with the Debilitate rune.
 If you are looking to squeeze some additional damage from this slot instead, which will be useful in high tier GR progression, you can use Shield Glare with Divine Verdict in this slot.

-The remainder of your skill selection is dedicated to protective cooldowns.
-First, we have Iron Skin — a staple damage reduction tool, cutting incoming damage in half and removing enemy collision through the Flash rune.
-Second, you will be running Akarat's Champion; not only does it increase your damage multiplicatively by 35% and supplies you with 5 Wrath per second as a base effect, but it also takes on a defensive role through the tanky Prophet rune.
+No endgame Crusader setup is complete without Akarat's Champion; not only does it increase your damage multiplicatively by 35% and supplies you with 5 Wrath per second as a base effect, but it also takes on a defensive role through the tanky Prophet rune.
 Supplying you with 150% additional Armor and a free life, this skill will keep you safe and alive in high Greater Rifts.